datanav/docs/technical/hubspot-hubspot.rst

 HubSpot Quotequotetemplateassociation to HubSpot Quotecontactassociation
 ------------------------------------------------------------------------
-Every HubSpot Quotequotetemplateassociation will be synchronized with a HubSpot Quotecontactassociation.

-If a matching HubSpot Quotecontactassociation already exists, the HubSpot Quotequotetemplateassociation will be merged with the existing one.
-If no matching HubSpot Quotecontactassociation is found, a new HubSpot Quotecontactassociation will be created.
+Before any synchronization can take place, a link between a HubSpot Quotequotetemplateassociation and a HubSpot Quotecontactassociation must be established.

 A HubSpot Quotequotetemplateassociation will merge with a HubSpot Quotecontactassociation if one of the following property combinations match: